MDRRC/ArduinoMega328DccServo/README.md

 ![](https://github.com/MDRRC/ArduinoMega328DccServo/blob/main/Hardware/help.PNG)

+## CV programming (programming track)
+ * Connect the decoder to a programming track.
+ * Enter CV number and CV value.
+ * The servo will move to the new minimal or maximum positions when changed.

 ## POM programming
-Test only with MDRRC-II.
+Test only with [MDRRC-II](https://robertdotevers.wordpress.com/134-2/) Menu TO -> POM when MDRRC-II is on.
+ * Connect the decoder to the main track (no need for programming track).
    * Enter the address of the servo to be changed
    * Enter CV number 1 to change the address.
    * Enter CV Number 2 to change the minimum angle of the servo
-   * Enter CV number 3 to change the maximum angle of the servo. s
+   * Enter CV number 3 to change the maximum angle of the servo.
+ * Enter the value
 ## License
 NONE!
 Feel free to use / change the source code, schematic and PCB data.
 PCB's are NOT sold, so if you want a PCB just order the PCB's yourself.